 Welcome to our parish website – we hope you find it informative and return regularly.
 Your feedback is very welcome and please let me know if there are any errors or omissions.

 For those who are not familiar with our parish, Monaleen is located to the east of Limerick city, just off the Dublin Road, in Castletroy.
 It was originally part of St. Patrick’s Parish on Clare Street, but was set up as an independent parish in 1971.
-At that time there were about 380 homes in our parish.
-Now we have approximately 4,400 homes.
+The parish is 50 years old this year.

-Forty six years have seen immense changes in our parish.
-We have seen a vast increase in the size of our community, and a massive growth of our school population, with an additional primary school, and a highly successful second-level school, with outstanding achievements of our sporting clubs at both juvenile and senior level.
+During these 50 years there have been immense developments in our parish.
+We have seen a vast increase in the size of our community, a massive growth in our school population and many outstanding achievements of our sporting clubs at both juvenile and senior level.